tarnas14/blog/src/blog/dotfiles-rabbithole.md

 # Here is what happened:

-When I sat to write that sweet `.NET Core` code, I realized that I'd removed my `neovim` configuration for `OmniSharp` and I uninstalled `.NET Core` from my machine.
+When I sat to down write that sweet `.NET Core` code, I realized that I'd removed my `neovim` configuration for `OmniSharp` and I uninstalled `.NET Core` from my machine.

 Additionally, some time ago I made an attempt to dockerize my development environment, using an `arch-based` docker container (because I can).